Order a File and Records

 Family Law Records are either stored at the Family Court or at an off-site facility.
 If a file is stored off-site, it may be ordered using the online file request system.

 Case numbers beginning with the following are located at the courthouse and do not have to be pre-ordered:

 - 08FL, 09FL, 10FL, 11FL, 12FL, 13FL, 14FL

 - 11FS, 12FS, 13FS, 14FS

-If you do not know your case number, then you may look it up using the Court Index.
+If you do not know your case number, then you may look it up using the court's public access site.

 A request for copies of documents must be submitted in person.
 If you are unable to come to the courthouse, you may have a friend, family member, or private copy service obtain copies for you.